 PRO TIP: If you’re going to get started with contract manufacturing, you’re going to need to figure out how to calculate raw materials as you track the inventory moving between the different businesses.

 Contract manufacturing examples

 So how does contract manufacturing work?

-Traditionally, the designer would place the order for the casing with CM #1, make the arrangements to send that subassembly to CM #2, and once the final product is built, it’d be sent back to the designer.
+Traditionally, the designer would place the order for the casing with CM #1 and make the arrangements to send that subassembly to electronic contract manufacturing #2.
+Once the final product is built, it’d be sent back to the designer.

-The benefit of the designer being in this arrangement is that it allows them to stay in the manufacturing process to meet deadlines, raise capital to build their own workshop to keep manufacturing in-house and in the meanwhile concentrate on their marketing strategies.
+The benefit to contract manufacturing for the designer being in this arrangement is that it allows them to stay in the manufacturing process to meet deadlines, raise capital to build their own manufacturing facilities to keep production in-house, and in the meanwhile, concentrate on their marketing strategies.